Muragami/popcorn/README.md

 # popcorn
 popcorn goes pop! **yum**

 MIT License for a pretty internet chat client inspired by Discord.
+Some parts have other licenses, see the /client/license.

-/client contains the LÖVE client
+ * /client contains the [LÖVE](https://love2d.org) client in [Lua](https://lua.org)
-/server contains the PHP server
+ * /server contains the [PHP](https://php.net) server [Wordpress](https://wordpress.org) plugin

 -- muragami